 The consumption of food and beverages (other than water) should be confined to the student lounge and the cafeteria (SPOONS).
-All beverages, including water, are prohibited from computer classrooms, laboratories, ATTAIN, and the TEC room.
+All beverages, including water, are prohibited from the Zen Den, computer classrooms, laboratories, ATTAIN lab, and the TEC room.

 Smoking